What is STEP?

 When and Where?

-Students will choose one of the following weeks to attend STEP.
-Please note that only select students are eligible to attend Week 5 (Textile PIoneer Week).
+Students will choose one of the five weeks to attend STEP.
+Please note that only select students are eligible to attend Week 5 (Textile Pioneer Week).

 Cost and Financial Aid